superjoy0502/PUN_2D_Shooter/README.md

 -----

 My First Multiplayer game using Photon PUN2 and Unity.
-I basically copied off [Gorani's video](https://youtu.be/9Bn1C9O0hzY), and I might be interested in updating future versions of my own.
+I basically learned with [Gorani's video](https://youtu.be/9Bn1C9O0hzY), and I might be interested in updating future versions of my own.
 I'm quite into it 😏